jnozzi/cocoadev.com/markdown/NSAuthorizationViewDocumentation.md

-Has anyone used an General/NSAuthorizationView?
+Has anyone used an NSAuthorizationView?
 Can you please explain to me how it works?

 ----

-You need to look this up in docs under General/SFAuthorizationView.
+You need to look this up in docs under SFAuthorizationView.
 I won't make too many smart remarks, so as not to make NS of myself.

 ----